ravichas/AMPL-Tutorial/data_curation/README.md

 * Install AMPL
 * Download the tar file, `MultipleSourceCurn.tar.gz`
 * Untar/unzip the file using `tar -xzvf MultipleSourceCurn.tar.gz`
-* It will create MultipleSourceCurn folder with two sub-folders, `DB` and `sourceCuration`
+* It will create a MultipleSourceCurn folder with two sub-folders, `DB` and `sourceCuration`
    * `DB` folder files, due to large size, will not be included in the tarball
-   * Users have to download data from the datasources of their interest, such as DTC, ExCAPE-DB.
-Downloading the whole DTC and ExCAPE-DB files are straight-forward.
+   * Users have to download data from the data sources of their interest, such as DTC, ExCAPE-DB.
+Downloading the whole DTC and ExCAPE-DB files are straightforward.
 Please see below for details.
 Please note that extracting the whole DB from ChEMBL needs some effort.
 Please check ChEMBL database link shown below for details:
       * https://chembl.gitbook.io/chembl-interface-documentation/frequently-asked-questions/chembl-download-questions
       * https://ftp.ebi.ac.uk/pub/databases/chembl/ChEMBLdb/latest/
 * Once the concerned database files are placed in the DB folder
 * Open a terminal and activate atomsci package using the following command, `conda activate atomsci`
 * Change directory to `MultipleSourceCurn/sourceCuration` and do the following things:
   - Edit the configuration file, `config_parser.ini` to set the absolute path to `DB` folders.
 Also the configuration `end_points` section could be expanded to include `Ki,Kd,IC50,AC50,EC50`
   - Make sure to include protein targets of your choice.
-Please note that differnt databases have different convention for using different style for gene names.
+Please note that different databases have a different convention for using different style for gene names.
     * ChEMBL gene list should follow the naming convention as shown in `chembl_gene_list.txt`
     * DTC gene list should follow the naming convention as shown in `dtc_gene_list.txt`
     * ExCAPE-DB gene list should follow the naming convention as shown `excape_gene_list.txt`
-* After completing the above mentioned steps, run the following script
+* After completing the above-mentioned steps, run the following script
   - `./runme.sh >& log.out`